Epiforge/Cogs/CONTRIBUTING.md

 # What contributions we accept

-In short, we’ll entertain anything that makes Gear better in terms of stability, quality, and capability.
+In short, we’ll entertain anything that makes Cogs better in terms of stability, quality, and capability.
 This may take the shape of:

 - Bug fixes
 - Feature implementations